 It’s important we optimize our time to find and fix a bug in production rather than slow things down too much in a futile effort to prevent all bugs with testing.
 We use our continuous delivery and deployment processes to quickly fix and deploy a patch confidently.

 With so many customer facing changes made by different teams, we need effective internal communication without introducing unnecessary blocking dependencies.
 A core group from Product Management, Product Owners, Support, and technical team leads have a “scrum of scrums” each week to ensure there is sufficient awareness of coming changes.

 To further help spread awareness of changes, we automatically post a daily summary of “customer impacting” JIRA tickets to an internal Slack channel and any major changes throughout the day get automatically posted here by one of our Slack bots.
 Slack is a fantastic tool and we use it very extensively throughout the company for team, topic, and interpersonal communication.

-By early 2016 when MailChimp announced they were discontinuing their developer oriented standalone Mandrill transactional email service, we were in an excellent position to fill that gap for developers and offer them a much needed alternative.
+By early 2016 when MailChimp announced they were discontinuing their developer oriented standalone Mandrill transactional email service, we were in an excellent position to fill that gap for developers.

 As these developers came over to SparkPost in droves we were able to easily scale our platform and quickly add features that were in high demand, including subaccounts and dedicated IP pools.

 Additionally, we ramped up our Developer Relations team to support this influx of developers.
 This team is grounded in the SparkPost Engineering department.
 The team’s mission is to support developers through client libraries, tools, content and even *gasp* direct human interaction.
 We love to interact with our developer community at various events, hackathons and on our community Slack team.
 You can find our upcoming events on developers.sparkpost.com.